Are you looking for inspiration for your Instagram marketing?

 The Grid layout shows all the content in square format, and it resembles your Instagram profile’s look & feel.
 It’s the most logical choice for Instagram feeds.
 Here’s an example of an Instagram feed by Campari:

 The Carousel layout is another fantastic option with the Instagram feed displayed in the square image format, but the carousel takes less space on your website than the grid layout.
 Your visitors can scroll the content to the right and left, and the carousel is the perfect choice for your homepage.
 Here’s an example of the carousel layout for Instagram feed by Duncan Hamilton ROFGO:

 Sometimes brands like to display the caption texts of the images, and the Wall layout is the best option for this.
 Each client can add their brand's colours and fonts to the wall, ensuring that it fits the service’s look & feel.
-Here’s an example of the Wall layout by Metallica:
+Here’s an example by New Zealand’s national cricket team: